Kallirroi/website.internetas.city/src/pages/abouttheworkshop/index.md

 We  extend this exploration to modes of governance in decision making, and notions of “public space” or the commons.

-The first iteration of this workshop was held at the [Decentralized Web Summit 2018] (https://decentralizedweb.net/internet-as-a-city/).
+The first iteration of this workshop was held at the [Decentralized Web Summit 2018](https://decentralizedweb.net/internet-as-a-city/).

 Since then, then the program has been adopted by ArtsEd4All.

 We have some more iterations of this workshop that we are planning on the east coast.
 Are you interested in facilitating a workshop?
+[Email us!](studio.pasmal@gmail.com).

-[Email us!] (studio.pasmal@gmail.com) Are you interested in holding a workshop yourself?
-[Download the files] (?)
+Are you interested in holding a workshop yourself?
+[Download the files](?).

 <br>

+<b>useful links</b> <br>
 [are.na channel](https://www.are.na/kalli-retzepi/internet-as-a-city)